dmlicht/muse_jobs/README.md

-# Download Jobs
+# Muse Jobs
-Download jobs from The Muse's Jobs Api
+Download and count jobs from The Muse's Jobs Api

 ## Usage
 sort a directory: